Bachelor of Science in Environmental ScienceSchool of Arts and Sciences

 Campus Location

-You’ll be uniquely situated within the city of Madison while still surrounded by expansive natural areas.
-Within an easy walk or bike ride are the shores of beautiful Lake Wingra, pre-settlement oak savanna trees, abundant woodlands, wetlands, and the 1200-acre University of Wisconsin Arboretum, located just across the lake.
-And you’ll work with faculty and staff who reflect a deep commitment to environmental education and stewardship, making this an ideal place for students interested in Environmental Science.
+You’ll be uniquely positioned in the city of Madison, surrounded by expansive natural areas.
+Within an easy walk or bike ride are the shores of beautiful Lake Wingra, pre-settlement oak savanna trees, abundant woodlands, wetlands, and the 1200-acre University of Wisconsin Arboretum, located across the lake.
+You’ll also work with faculty and staff deeply committed to environmental education and stewardship, making this the ideal place for students passionate about environmental studies.